Is PowerPoint the first thing you turn to when you are called on to present?

-With over 3 million YouTube hits is easy to see why Simon has been described as a “visionary thinker with a rare intellect”.
-If you invest just 18 minutes of your time to see him in action you will learn how to deliver a carefully crafted, powerfully designed and inspirational message of infinite value
+With almost 15 milion YouTube hits, it’s easy to see why Simon has been described as a “visionary thinker with a rare intellect”.
+If you invest just 18 minutes of your time to see him in action you will learn how to deliver a carefully crafted, powerfully designed and inspirational message of real value

 Many of the brilliant TED presenters are able to capture and maintain the undivided attention of their audience without the use of PowerPoint but Simon Sinek is different.

-At Mindful Presenter we use TED.com (Technology, Education and Design) videos in our presentation training workshops as one of many means of evaluating and sharing what works in terms of style, structure, approach and technique.
-In this video you will see that there is so much we can all learn from ditching the slide deck and speaking from the heart with passion, authority and grace.
+At Mindful Presenter we use TED.com (Technology, Education and Design) videos in our presentation training workshops as one of many means of evaluating and sharing what works in terms of style, structure and approach .
+In this video you will see that there is so much we can all learn from ditching the slide deck and speaking from the heart with passion, authority and impact.

 Every good presentation skills coach will tell you how important it is to craft a great opening to capture the audience’s attention and Simon provides an exemplary model for us to follow.
 He immediately gets his audience to work by challenging them with questions to reflect on; not one, but five: